 An internship that allows students to work with professionals who are in career areas relating to the field of international business.
 The student will play an active role in identifying potential field sponsors.
+Repeatable to a maximum of 12 hours.
 (Graded on a Pass/Fail basis.)
 Prerequisite: Instructor's consent.